k0etsu/FFXIV-SmartPings/README.md

 Default ping keybinds are `G` then left click to execute a ping, or hold `Control` then left click to execute a quick ping.

 Keybinds are adjustable in the plugin config settings, which can be opened by typing either `/smartpings` or `/sp` into the chat.

+To send and receive pings from other players, join either a public or private room.<br />
+A public room will automatically match you with players in your map, while private rooms are password protected and keeps your room between map changes.

+UI pings are sent through echo chat by default, but can be configured to send through in-game chat, such as party chat.
+However, use this feature with caution, as in-game chat logs are recorded by Square Enix.

 ## Contributing
 Please use the support discord for idea and code contribution discussion.